Templates

 100 and 200 level military science courses are open as electives to all students.
 Every cadet that contracts into the program (regardless of scholarship status) receives a monthly stipend from $300 to $500 and works toward commissioning as a second lieutenant upon graduation and service in the active duty, Army, Army Reserve or Army National Guard.
 Military science courses maximize hands-on practical exercises, allowing students to achieve training objectives through classroom experiences.
 The department uses U.S. Army National Cadet Command curriculum as the basis for each military science and leadership course.
 Professors are first and foremost military service members themselves, a fact that makes an ROTC education all the more relevant to the real world.

 The department is committed to excellence in both research and teaching and has an active research program with approximately $1.6 million annually in research expenditures.
 Ten tenured/tenure eligible faculty conduct both experimental and theoretical research in nanostructures, atomic clusters, cluster-assembled materials, semiconductor defects and surfaces, spintronic materials, biophysics and biomaterials, as well as research in gravitational theory and cosmology.
-Several of the six term faculty members also participate in research while helping to teach the service courses that are required by a major university.
+Several of the eight term faculty members also participate in research while helping to teach the service courses that are required by a major university.
 A weekly colloquia program brings distinguished speakers to the department from academia and industry.
 Arrangements are made for the speakers to meet with students to discuss research and other topics.
 The program results in graduates well-prepared for careers in industry, academics and national research laboratories.

 The Department of Psychology, housed within the College of Humanities and Sciences at Virginia Commonwealth University, conducts community-engaged science that makes the region and world a better place and teaches thousands of students each semester about the amazing discoveries and ideas found in the discipline of psychology.
 The department offers a Bachelor of Science degree with the opportunity for individualization and has four Ph.D. granting graduate programs: Clinical Psychology, Counseling Psychology, Health Psychology and a General Psychology program with two sub-specialty concentrations (Developmental Psychology and Social Psychology).
 The Clinical and Counseling Psychology Programs are accredited by the American Psychological Association.
 Currently, the department has more than 1,400 undergraduate majors and 120 doctoral students.
 As a research-active department, faculty are awarded more than $10M in federal grant dollars annually.
 Faculty and students study a wide range of topics, with specific strengths in health psychology, behavioral medicine, prevention science, and work with youth and families including working on problems of addiction, community violence, eating disorders, child asthma, attention deficit disorder, unhealthy sleep patterns, HIV prevention, discrimination, and tobacco product regulation.